Jon Hopkins: 2013: Immunity

 Immunity is Hopkins' fourth studio album, released on 4 June 2013, by Domino Records.
 Among the artists that contributed vocals were long-time collaborator King Creosote, and Corin Roddick and Megan James of the band Purity Ring.
 It was recorded and produced in Hopkins' London studio, with Hopkins often using homemade sound effects or the natural sound of the room.
 Stated MixMag, "Immunity is an album of organic techno and exquisite mini-symphonies."

-Immunity peaked at no. 13 on Top Electronic Albums by Billboard in the United States.
-In Britain it was nominated for the 2013 Mercury Prize for best album.
+Immunity peaked at No. 13 on the Billboard Top Electronic Albums chart in the United States.
+In Britain, it was nominated for the 2013 Mercury Prize for best album.
 The album met with a largely positive reception among critics, receiving perfect scores from Mixmag and MusicOMH, and 4/5 from The Guardian.
 Pitchfork Media described Immunity as a "remarkably visceral, sensual, confident electronic record," and MusicOMH called it a "modern classic".

-The video for the single 'Open Eye Signal' directed by Aoife McArdle won best cinematography at the UK Music Video Awards.
+The video for the single "Open Eye Signal" directed by Aoife McArdle won best cinematography at the UK Music Video Awards.

 2014–present: Asleep Versions, Singularity, and Music for Psychedelic Therapy

-In 2014 Hopkins co-produced the song "Midnight" for Coldplay's 2014 album Ghost Stories, and released an EP titled Asleep Versions on 10 November.
+In 2014, Hopkins co-produced the song "Midnight" for Coldplay's 2014 album Ghost Stories, and released an EP titled Asleep Versions on 10 November.
 The EP includes (according to Domino Records) "four decelerated, dreamlike re-imaginings" of four tracks featured on his album Immunity.
 The EP has additional vocals from Raphaelle Standell-Preston of the band Braids & regular collaborator King Creosote, and artwork from Robert Hunter.

 Hopkins' fifth studio album, Singularity, was released on Domino Records on 4 May 2018.
 It was nominated for the Grammy award for Best Dance/Electronic Album.
 Hopkins' sixth studio album, Music for Psychedelic Therapy, was released on 12 November 2021.
 It comprises ambient music designed to accompany psychedelic trips, including a track incorporating words from the spiritual leader Ram Dass.
+In 2024, he released the album Ritual.